CarstenAgerskov/skill-mosquito-speak/README.md

 After 10 minutes
 * Mycroft: "you have a reminder to close the window"

+Text prepended with "_utterance" will be executed even if mycroft is sleeping.

 ## Installation
 The best way to install mosquito speak is to use Mycroft.
 Say: